Pernando Barrena: Career

 Barrena was a candidate at the 2007 regional election in Navarre for the Nafarroako Abertzale Sozialistak electoral alliance which was also annulled by the Supreme Court.
-On 4 February 2008 a conference was held at the Hotel Tres Reyes, Pamplona involving Batasuna, Basque Nationalist Party and Socialist Party of the Basque Country–Basque Country Left which was attended by Batasuna leaders Barrena, Patxi Urrutia and Unai Fanorekin.
+On 4 February 2008 a conference was held at the Hotel Tres Reyes, Pamplona involving Batasuna, Basque Nationalist Party and Socialist Party of the Basque Country–Basque Country Left which was attended by Batasuna leaders Barrena, Patxi Urrutia and Unai Fano.
 Barrena and Urrutia were arrested on 4 February 2008 on the orders of judge Baltasar Garzón for "supporting the activity of an illegal political party".
 Barrena was released on 3 February 2010 after paying a bail of €50,000.

 Barrena was co-spokesperson for Sortu from 2012 to 2016.
 In April 2019 he was chosen by EH Bildu to be its leading candidate at the 2019 European Parliament election in Spain following the resignation of Josu Juaristi.
-He contested the election as an Ahora Repúblicas electoral alliance candidate in Spain and was elected to the European Parliament.
+He contested the election as an Orain Errepublikak electoral alliance candidate in Spain and was elected to the European Parliament.

-He left the European Parliament in September 2022.
+He left the European Parliament in September 2022 but was reelected in 2024.